seepls/MoneyMatch/README.md

 FUTURE :
 - USING NLP IN COMPLIANCE
-- Provide Compliance as Service
+- Provide Compliance as Service  / Compliance solution